How to learn Korean.

 Easiest way to learn Korean.

 Once you’ve got the basics down you can then add variety to your studying.

 1. Listen to some Korean music.

 Familiarize your self with some songs.
 You will notice that you can understand more, which will help you build on your vocabulary.

 You could always listen to TTMIK podcasts.
 They have some great beginner and intermediate series.
-You can supplement them with the course book too.
+You can supplement them with a level book too.

 2. Watch Korean dramas.

 Subscribe to Netflix and watch some TV shows like Kingdom.
 I also recommend watching Korean movies; they will help you understand Korean culture.
 Some favorable mentions are: Taxi and 1987.

 3. Come to Korean and immerse yourself in Korean.

 It’s easy to get by in Korean with broken Korean.
 But if you really try and make a go of it you will improve your Korean at lightening pace.

 If you do come to Korea, you might be better off getting a kindle and keeping all your books on there.
-I prefer downloading a few Kindle E books so I can take them on the move with me.
+I prefer downloading a few Kindle E books so I don’t have to carry all my textbooks around.

 4. Enroll into University

 I think if you are set on learning Korean then the best place to do it is in Korea.
-Signing up to a course at a university would be the way to learn Korean.
-Not everyone has the spare change to do this though.
+Signing up a university would be the best way to learn Korean.
+Although, not everyone has the spare change to do this.